Optical mesh network: Optical mesh networks

-Optical switches build by companies such as Sycamore and Ciena (with STS-1 granularity of switching) and Tellium (with STS-48 granularity of switching) have been deployed in operational mesh networks.
-Calient has built all-optical switches based on 3D MEMS technology.
+Optical switches built by companies such as Sycamore and Ciena (with STS-1 granularity of switching) and Tellium (with STS-48 granularity of switching) have been deployed in operational mesh networks.
+Calien has built all-optical switches based on 3D MEMS technology.

 Optical mesh networks today not only provide trunking capacity to higher-layer networks, such as inter-router or inter-switch connectivity in an IP, MPLS, or Ethernet-centric packet infrastructure, but also support efficient routing and fast failure recovery of high-bandwidth point-to-point Ethernet and SONET/SDH services.

 Several planned satellite constellations such as SpaceX Starlink intended for global internet provisioning aim to establish optical mesh networks in space.
 The constellations consisting of several hundred to thousand satellites will use laser communication for high-throughput optical inter-satellite links.
 The interconnected network architecture allows for direct routing of user data from satellite to satellite and enables seamless network management and continuity of service.